cypherpunkengineering/cypherpunk-backend/README.md

   - run with PM2 for production
   - run with nodemon for dev
 Daemons:
+  - run ./daemons/expire-user in a separate thread using forever?
-  - run ./daemons/expired.js in a separate thread
+  - run ./daemons/amazon-recurring in a separate thread using forever?

 TODO:
  -- billing system